Africa Digital Media Institute

 Kenya Airways and Precision Air fly direct daily from Julius Nyerere International Airport to JKIA.
 Quick and affordable.

-Earn internationally recognised ECTS credits through Woolf University.
+Earn internationally recognised ECTS credits as a member college of Woolf.
 Your diploma is valid in Tanzania, across Africa, and globally.

 88% Employment Rate